Radio frequency

 Radio-frequency electrical currents are usually carried by specially-designed transmission line such as coaxial cable, as ordinary electrical cables would have high power loss.

 Radio frequency (RF) is the oscillation rate of an alternating electric current or voltage or of a magnetic, electric or electromagnetic field or mechanical system in the frequency range from around 20 kHz to around 300 GHz.
-This is roughly between the upper limit of audio frequencies that humans can hear (though these are not electromagnetic) and the lower limit of infrared frequencies, and also encompasses the microwave range.
 These are the frequencies at which energy from an oscillating current can radiate off a conductor into space as radio waves, so they are used in radio technology, among other uses.
 Different sources specify different upper and lower bounds for the frequency range.

 Electric current

 Boy allowing the arc from a Tesla coil to strike his hand.
 Coming in contact with radio frequency arcs as shown here is extremely dangerous and can result in electrocution.

-Electric currents that oscillate at radio frequencies (RF currents) have special properties not shared by direct current or lower audio frequency alternating current, such as the 50 or 60 Hz current used in electrical power distribution.
+Electric currents that oscillate at radio frequencies (RF currents) have special properties not shared by direct current or lower alternating current, such as the 50 or 60 Hz current used in electrical power distribution.